diasgsputra/asteroid/README.md

 Because the deployed service using free server, so you may experience some slow response issue :
 1. At the first time we hit the endpoint, it may take quite long time because it need more time when first run.
 After that the response will be faster.
-2. Service 'Mapping One Year Data' (api/one-year-asteroids) will run slowly because it takes time to get data from NASA API then insert into database (looping per 7 days until 1 year)
+2. Service 'Mapping One Year Data' (api/one-year-asteroids)(2nd api in system design) will run slowly because it takes time to get data from NASA API then insert into database (looping per 7 days until 1 year)
-3. If you face error 500, it may because the database got to much request.
+3. If you face error 500 at service 'Get asteroid by distance'(3rd api in system design), it may because the database got to much request.
 You can try several minutes later.